pan9123/Devops-bytes-and-blogs/cmdkgl3c6000a02lbbxdlci9g.md

 azureuser@myvm:~$ sudo apt install apache2 -y
 ```

-* Check if a software is installed: `which tomcat`
+* Check if a software is installed: `which apache2`

     * `which apache2` checks if the `apache2` binary is in your system's PATH.